-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

 Information about the Consumer Directed Services (CDS) option must be presented to the STAR+PLUS or STAR+PLUS Home and Community Based Services (HCBS) program member by the managed care organization (MCO) service coordinator at all initial and annual planning meetings or at any time requested by the member.
-The MCO service coordinator should provide written and oral information about the benefits and requirements of the CDS option.
+The MCO service coordinator should provide written and verbal information about the benefits and requirements of the CDS option.
 The member chooses which services will be delivered through the CDS option and which will be through the agency or service responsibility option.

 8221 Presentation of the CDS Option